 Control SP: For points in control loops, the control loop setpoint.

 Alarm Data: Identification of alarm levels for the point identified.
-Contractor shall provide alarm objects for set with the identified parameters
+Provide alarm objects for set with the identified parameters

 Trend Data: Indication of which points shall be trended and in what manner.
 All trends are stored in the file panel local memory.